Sockenlord/Aro-Ace/README.md

 ## About

 _Aro Ace_ is an Aromantic Asexual Styled VS Code Theme developed and designed to you by an Aromantic Asexual.
-This theme is inspired by the the [Spades](https://github.com/redpwilliams/Spades) theme from [redpwilliams](https://github.com/redpwilliams) which is in return inspired by the Microsoft Palenight theme.
+This theme is inspired by the [Spades](https://github.com/redpwilliams/Spades) theme from [redpwilliams](https://github.com/redpwilliams) which is in return inspired by the Microsoft Palenight theme.

 ## Supported Languages